philippbc/java-stata-dpl/README.md

 #####Usage

 DPL is used best in conjunction with the `jcd` command, which takes care of addressing DPL correctly (see `help jcd` for further details).
-All you need to do is invoke `jcd` with your module's name:
+All you need to do is invoke `jcd` with your plugin's name:

-`jcd your.company.your.Module`
+`jcd your.company.your.Plugin`

 The full command syntax for `jcd` is: